All Episodes

 There's nothing, I don't get the likability anyway.

-Somebody explain to me why his number so I don't I think the media must be polling itself.
+Somebody explain to me why his numbers are so, I think the media must be polling itself.

 I think these approval numbers, these likability numbers, the media is polling itself.